mayataka/mayataka/index.md

 ### Structure-exploiting Newton-type method for optimal control of switched systems
 This project proposes an efficient Newton-type algorithm for solving the optimal control problems of switches systems under a given switching sequence.
 The proposed method achieves 1) fast local convergence (a local convergence is guaranteed), 2) fast Newton-step computation (linear time-complexity w.r.t. the horizon length).
-Numerical experiments show that our method can optimize the whole-body trajectory of complex robot motions in significant short times.
+Numerical experiments demonstrate that our method can optimize the whole-body trajectory of complex robot motions in significant short times.

 Figure: Convergence behaviour of the proposed method for whole-body optimal control of a quadrupedal robot. t1 and t2 are the switching times.